 Advanced SQL Window Functions for Time-Series Analysis in PostgreSQL 17

-PostgreSQL 17 introduces performance optimizations for window functions, making them even more suitable for large-scale time-series analysis.
+PostgreSQL 17 introduces performance optimisations for window functions, making them even more suitable for large-scale time-series analysis.
 We’ll demonstrate practical examples using real-world scenarios that data analysts and engineers commonly encounter.

 Revenue Analysis with Window Functions